mbrg/mbgsec/_posts/2023-12-03-copilot-sharepoint-data-exfil.md

 ## Clarifications

-EDIT (2023-12-04): To clarify, HackerBot can only access SharePoint sites its maker can access.
+Tenant boundaries (2023-12-04): To clarify, HackerBot can only access SharePoint sites its maker can access.
 In particular, that means only sites that belong to this maker's tenant.
 The issue, however, is that HackerBot *users* are not authenticated, don't have relevant permissions and don't belong to this tenant (or to any tenant, for that matter).

+Hacker bot's maker (2023-12-04): Any user on any tenant can create HackerBot.
+Licenses are gives automatically.
+No permissions required (except those to SharePoint).